Thomas Alan Stephenson: Career

-In 1922 or 1923, Stephenson was appointed lecturer in zoology at University College, London.
-Stephenson's work on orchids and sea anemones continued, and in 1928, he published the first of two volumes of The British Sea Anemones.
+In 1922, Stephenson was appointed lecturer in zoology at University College, London.
+His work on orchids and sea anemones continued, and in 1928, he published the first of two volumes of The British Sea Anemones.
 Work on the second volume would be delayed, however, for that same year, Stephenson joined the 1928 Great Barrier Reef expedition at the invitation of Maurice Yonge, the expedition's leader.
 Stephenson was "an obvious choice", Yonge later wrote, given "his intimate acquaintance with the group of animals most closely allied to the madreporarian corals and his intense interest in marine biology".

 Stephenson held a number of academic posts in Britain, and at the University of Cape Town, South Africa.
 His final position was that of Professor and Head of the Department of Zoology at the University College of Wales, Aberystwyth.

 The National Marine Biological Library at the Marine Biological Association in Plymouth hold some of his personal and scientific records, including paintings, negatives and notebooks on South Africa.

 Personal life

 Stephenson married Anne Wood in 1922.
 She was the younger of twin sisters born to Joseph Dore Wood, the secretary for the Barry Graving Dock and Engineering Company, which built the south Wales docks, and Anna Eliza Wood.
 The Stephensons had no children.
+Stephenson died on 3 April 1961, aged 63, in a London hospital.